natelollar/nlol-tech-art-tools/maya/nlol/scripts/rig_setup/README.md

 - Enter joints in order, down the chain.
   Example: Hip to toe.
 Shoulder to wrist.

+- "x" or "-x" axis should be main joint pointing down chain.
+  Specifically, for limb, leg, or arm rig modules.

+- scene "y" up. (default Maya)

 - Build rig first to get control names, then setup parent spaces.
   Then, directly name parent spaces off of controls.